docteurdoom/ghostd-parser/README.md

 ### Run SurrealQL on the database:

-	surreal sql --conn http://localhost:8000 --user root --password root use ns example db example
+	surreal start --log trace --user root --pass root file:/path/to/store/the/new/database surreal sql --conn http://localhost:8000 --user root --password root use ns example db example
 	select * from blocks where coldstaking != none